RuslanRWX/maillog_events/README.md

 </data>

 ```
-At the end, start the deamon.
+At the end, start the daemon.

 ```buildoutcfg
 systemctl start maillog

 ```

-### How to test the deamon
+### How to test the daemon

 For testing, you need turn on logs for daemon into the configuration file and restart it.